 To modify the visual properties of the tree, right-click on the tree layer in the Layer Tree and select Properties from the pop-up menu.
 This will bring up the Tree Properties Dialog Box (Fig. 6).
 The visual properties of labels for the leaf nodes of a tree can be modified in the Labels tab.
 Visual properties of the tree are set in the Symbology tab.
 We will discuss many of these properties in the next section, but for now we will just modify the height of the tree and allow location colours to propagate up the tree.
 Change the Height of the tree to 0.3, check the Propagate location colours onto tree checkbox, and change the Default colour to a medium grey as shown in Figure 6.
-Click Apply when done and observe how the colours of branches in the tree until the children of a node have different colours, at which point the default colour will be used for all branches above this node.
+Click Apply when done and observe how the colours of branches in the tree now correlate with the location colours.
+Colours are propagate up from the leaf nodes of the tree until the children of a node have different colours, at which point the default colour will be used for all branches above this node.